last-stand/covid19-vaccine-availability-tracker/README.md

 ## Input Filters

-__Before running the app__, provide input like PIN code, date, vaccine type, fee type and minimum age limit in `filter.js` file.
+__Before running the app__, providing PIN code filter is necessary to get relevant data otherwise you will get default data which is for Bengaluru.
+All other filters are optional.
+You can provide inputs like PIN code, date, vaccine type, fee type and minimum age limit in `filter.js` file.